cisco-ce/roomos.cisco.com/doc/MTR/AOSPStaging.md

 <h2 id="microsoft-as-the-software-provider" style="padding-top: 2em;font-size: x-large;">Microsoft as the Software Provider</h2>

-Devices running Microsoft Teams Rooms or Panels with Microsoft as the software provider will have to be able to install AOSP DM firmware through TAC when it is available.
+Devices running Microsoft Teams Rooms or Panels with Microsoft as the software provider will have to be able to install AOSP DM firmware through Teams Admin Center when it is available.

 ### <a name="msft_sw_provider_actions"></a> Required Actions
 Based on how you manage or enroll your devices, follow the appropriate step: